rhobs/configuration/docs/sop/observatorium.md

 ### Summary

-Users of RHOBS are not able to access API endpoints for either reading, writing metrics.
+Users of RHOBS are not able to access API endpoints for either reading, writing metrics and logs.
 The ha-proxy router at OpenShift Dedicated cluster where the RHOBS is deployed is not returning OK responses.

 ### Severity